dungwinux/-blog/_posts/2023-10-29-hacktheboo2023-writeups.md

 This is not a first pwn that I solve, but the first one to have writeup on this blog.
 This would be a reference to any of my future pwn solve.

-Running `checksec` on our target, we identified that this program has no PIE and Stack is executable.
+Running `checksec` on our target, we identify that this program has no PIE and Stack is executable.
 Immediately, those made me think of ret2shellcode.

 ```
     Arch:     amd64-64-little